 You could go with a straightforward product spotlight video.
 This is one of the best ways to show off a new product and highlight its features and benefits.

 How-To videos are another option.
 Like a spotlight video, How-To content lets customers see a product in action, giving them confidence that it performs the advertised function.
 They also represent excellent customer service and reduce friction points in your business.
 Shooting a five-minute demo video is far more cost-effective than hiring five staff to take calls or answer emails from customers.

 Testimonial videos show real people or influencers expressing their satisfaction with your products.
 This kind of content creates a sense of authenticity and trust.
 People are more likely to buy a product based on a recommendation from their peers or somebody who shares their values or lifestyle choices.

-Finally, there are the unboxing and shopping haul videos.
+Finally, there are the unboxing videos and shopping haul videos.
 These videos replicate the sense of excitement and anticipation associated with a new purchase.

 And as any good advertising executive (or campaigning politician) will tell you, we human beings aren’t as rational as we’d like to think.
 Instead, we tend to make decisions based on emotion rather than cold hard facts.
 So if you can stir your audience’s feelings, you’re more likely to convert them into paying customers.